xray-forge/xray-16-types/README.md

 ### Typescript

 <p>
-In TS codebase '@LuabindClass' decorator can be used to modify transformation and enable virtual calls. <br/>
+In TS codebase 'LuabindClass' decorator can be used to modify transformation and enable virtual calls. <br/>
 Separate transformer is needed to build luabind classes instead of table-based classes.
 </p>